pivotal-cf/docs-pivotalcf-console/README.md

 # Using the Apps Manager

-This guide explains how to using the web-based console application for managing users, organizations, spaces, and applications.
+This guide explains how to using the web-based Apps Manager application for managing users, organizations, spaces, and applications.

 This repo is one of several doc repositories that go into a complete documentation set.